Geocodio/docs/source/enterprise/index.html.md

 }
 ```

 Per default, an API key can only access the single and batch geocoding API endpoints.
-These endpoints are write-only which means that a lost API key can not be used to retreive geocoded data from your account.
+These endpoints are write-only which means that a lost API key can not be used to retrieve geocoded data from your account.

 For security reasons, additional permissions has to be assigned to the API key when using the [lists API](#geocoding-lists).
 This can be done in the [Geocodio dashboard](https://dash.enterprise.geocod.io/apikey).
 We recommend creating separate API keys for geocoding endpoints and for `GET`/`DELETE` access to lists.